-WASHINGTON (AP) -- The Federal Reserve reports how much consumers borrowed in October.
+WASHINGTON (AP) -- The Federal Reserve reports on consumer borrowing in September.
 The report will be released at 3 p.m.
 EST Friday.

 BORROWING UP: The expectation is that borrowing increased by $15.5 billion in September, according to a survey of economists by data firm FactSet.